 Diesel heaters are safe to use in a campervan, motorhome or caravan as long as they are used under the right conditions.
 They should be placed away from any fabrics, especially curtains or carpets, and outside of the reach of children.
 The best location for a diesel heater is in the back of your vehicle where there is plenty of space available.

-You should always have a carbon monoxide alarm installed in your campervan; you can check out the one we have here – Click Me
+You should always have a carbon monoxide alarm installed in your campervan; you can buy the one we have here – Click Me

 Downsides of using diesel heaters:

-Can be a little noisier compared to heating systems but both are not silent, if you invest in a good silencer, it really does help
+Diesel Heaters can be a little noisier compared to other heating systems.
+If you invest in a good silencer, it does help reduce the sound even more.

-You can sometimes get a smell of diesel fumes and they require regular maintenance, to ensure this is kept to a minimum, Additionally, diesel fuel is often more expensive than other types of fuels so running costs can be higher.
+You can sometimes get a smell of diesel fumes and they require regular maintenance, to ensure this is kept to a minimum.
+Additionally, diesel fuel is often more expensive than other types of fuels so running them is sometimes not the most economical option.

 How Does a Diesel Heater Work in a motorhome or campervan?